Final | February 2022 | v2.0.1 | OFFICIAL - Public | QGCDG (ICT Strategic Sourcing)

-An ICT resource lifecycle approach requires effective management of an asset throughout its useful life.
-Good business practice requires that ICT resources are appropriately secured, maintained and used for the purposes intended, periodically accounted for, assessed to ensure their continued value to the organisation and disposed of in an accountable, cost-effective and environmentally friendly manner.
+An ICT asset lifecycle approach requires effective management of an asset throughout its useful life.
+Good business practice requires that ICT assets are appropriately secured, maintained and used for the purposes intended, periodically accounted for, assessed to ensure their continued value to the organisation and disposed of in an accountable, cost-effective and environmentally friendly manner.

-Departments must assess and manage the risk that information or information assets might be compromised during any maintenance process.
+Departments must assess and manage the risk that information or information assets might be compromised during any maintenance process and ensure:

-- adequate policies and procedures to manage the assessed risk must be in place to protect ICT resources and the information and data contained on them during any maintenance process
+- adequate policies and procedures to manage the assessed risk must be in place to protect ICT assets and the information and data contained on them during any maintenance process

 - policies and procedures should be reviewed regularly as new technologies are introduced and the threat changes.

-Departments should base their decision as to whether to enter into a maintenance contract on consideration of cost justification versus risk.
+Departments should base their decision to enter into a maintenance contract on consideration of cost justification versus risk.

 Detailed information on the QITC framework is available on the Queensland Information Technology Contracting (QITC) framework website.

-Further information regarding the variations that departments need to consider in managing maintenance contracts and warranties can be found on the DHPW’s website under the Capital Works Management Framework and the Maintenance Management Framework.
+Further information regarding the variations departments need to consider in managing maintenance contracts and warranties can be found on the DCHDE’s website under the Capital Works Management Framework and the Maintenance Management Framework.

 Warranties may be offered as an extension of warranty arrangements on ICT products at the time of purchase.
 Although this may increase the initial purchase price of the item, there may be longer-term savings by not having to pay an annual maintenance fee.